StarWhiz/NanoPi-R6S-CPU-Optimization-for-Gigabit-SQM/How To Flash Official OpenWrt To R6S eMMC/README.md

 	* At the time of writing this guide.
 I'm using the `openwrt-24.10.0-rockchip-armv8-friendlyarm_nanopi-r6s-squashfs-sysupgrade.img.gz` image which is the first stable release of OpenWrt that includes the R6S!

 > [!IMPORTANT]
 > If you're on Windows 11 or Mac.
 The operating system might not be able to read the microSD card after flashing the image.
 To proceed with the steps below you might need to plug in the newly image MicroSD to a linux machine (or your own machine using a live USB ubuntu on your own machine), or a Windows 10 machines where it would recognize the 5GB partition.
+On newer versions the partition is only flagged as hidden, this can be fixed by using `diskpart`.

 * Copy `openwrt-24.10.0-rockchip-armv8-friendlyarm_nanopi-r6s-squashfs-sysupgrade.img.gz` into the root of the `FriendlyARM` drive.
  ![SDCardRoot](./FriendlyARMSDModifications.png)